-As the last part of my article, I would like to point a few advises shortly, how to get into this area.
-Now I am only pointing a major ways, as we can use to get to Wołosate.
+In the last part of my article, I would like to point a few advice shortly, how to get into this area.
+Now I am only pointing a major way, as we can use to get to Wołosate.
 In the future, I will describe it better.

 If you want to hike in Uzhansky National Park directly, which can be more useful once Poland Ukraine border is still closed, then better will be catch the plane to Danylo Halnytski International Airport in Lviv (LWO) (quite a few connection from Warsaw Chopin WAW Airport), catch some transportation to the Lviv main train station and then go by train to Sianki (in order to reach Uzhok Pass and get to the red trail described in the article) or directly to Stavne village, which is adjacent to Lubnya.
 Remember, that bus to Lubnya operates only twice a week.
 You can use a blue trail alternatively, which lead you via Beskydec Mt to the shelter (Pic.
 24), where you easily join on the red trail between Czeremcha Mt and Lubnya.

 Another way is a flight to Kosice International Airport (KSC) or Debrecen Airport (DEB), from where it should be relatively easy (within 1 day) to reach the Uzhhorod – the Zakkarpattian capital.
 Then you can try to catch a lot of local transportation at least to Velkyi Bereznyi town and jump to tourist red trail mentioned above.

 - Bąk K., Haczewski G., Kukulak J., 2007, Geology and relief of the Bieszczady National Park, Pedagogical University, Kraków (Polish).